 Early Repayment Charges – one of the main drawbacks to longer fixed-term mortgages.
 What if this wasn’t the case?
 What if you could have the security of a fixed rate and the option to exit early without incurring charges?
-Buy to Let consultant, Luke Worrell, explains…
+Buy to Let consultant, Charlie Potter, explains…

 What are short Early Repayment Charge Fixed-Rate Mortgages?